Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] all consulting engagements (wrong ans)

 [Reference](https://www.ispartnersllc.com/blog/defining-attestation-assurance-auditing/)
 `'MT: tough qns, ambiguous options.
 Attest = validate audit data gathered.
 Consulting is less regulatory/ restrictive, = how to increase pie sales, versus audit/attestation = why you reported more pies in your fridge than we observed.
-Tax is grey, usually has to be internal audt committee approved or fees disclosed etc. but there are exceptions.'`
+Tax is grey, usually has to be internal audit committee approved or fees disclosed etc. but there are exceptions.'`

 #### Q18.
 Proper segregation of functional responsibilities calls for separation of